ToolmanP/Thoughtcrime/pages/AppSystem.md

 	  logseq.order-list-type:: number
 	- One file is split into different files and restored distributely across different machines. logseq.order-list-type:: number
+	- Replications should succeed on every replica before reporting the data chunk has been successfully written. logseq.order-list-type:: number
 	- Heartbeat: **Block Report**
 	  logseq.order-list-type:: number
 		- Block Report holds the list of all blocks on a datanode.